2b-t/docker-for-robotics/doc/Introduction.md

 $ docker run hello-world
 ```

 `hello-world` is an image intended for testing purposes.
 After executing the command you should see some output to the console that does not contain any error messages.
+In case you are not able to run the command above, prepend it with `sudo` and retry.
+If this works please go back to the previous section and enable `sudo`less Docker as this will be crucial for e.g. the Visual Studio Code set-up.

 If you want to find out what other images you could start from just [browse the Dockerhub](https://hub.docker.com/), e.g. for [Ubuntu](https://hub.docker.com/_/ubuntu).
 You will see that there are different versions with corresponding tags available.
 For example to run a Docker with Ubuntu 20.04 installed you could use the tag `20.04` or `focal` resulting e.g. in the command